SumedhaZaware/Data-Science-and-Big-Data-Analytics-SPPU-2019-Pattern/README.md

 **Assignment 7**

 <p align="justify"> 1.
 Extract Sample document and apply following document preprocessing methods: Tokenization, POS Tagging, stop words removal, Stemming and Lemmatization.</p>
 <p align="justify"> 2.
-Create representation of document by calculating Term Frequency and Inverse Document
+Create representation of document by calculating Term Frequency and Inverse Document Frequency.</p>

-Frequency.</p>
+**Assignment 8**

+<p align="justify"> 1.
+Use the inbuilt dataset 'titanic'.
+The dataset contains 891 rows and contains information about the passengers who boarded the unfortunate Titanic ship.
+Use the Seaborn library to see if we can find any patterns in the data.</p>
+<p align="justify"> 2.
+Write a code to check how the price of the ticket (column name: 'fare') for each passenger is distributed by plotting a histogram.</p>